taskett/taskett/_posts/2019-11-28-year_review.md

 ![](/assets/images/2020_goals_excel.jpg)

 And there you have it!
-I plan on renovating this site in January and adding an /open area where you'll be able to track key goals along with me in 2020.
+I plan on renovating this site in January and adding an /open page where you'll be able to track key goals along with me in 2020.

 I also plan on getting more specific with my big goals as 2020 goes on.
 I'm still in 'recovery mode', so focusing on pursuing big goals is on the backburner while I continue to pursue stability and recovery.
-I am hoping in Q2 of 2020 I'll be able to focus on more 'sexy' goals, like increasing my MRR
+I am hoping in Q2 of 2020 I'll be able to hone in one some more interesting goals.

+For now though, I'm taking it one step at a time and building up as my body and mind gives me the go-ahead.
+This might not be as 'sexy' as previous years, but this way I hope to never have so much in common with 'Uncle Bob' again. ;)